 Scholarships are awarded to outstanding candidates who lack the financial resources to cover the tuition fee and/or cost of living in Geneva.

-The MTJ combines theoretical knowledge with clinical work and internships.
+The MTJ combines theoretical knowledge with practical work.
 It thus provides a solid foundation for careers in transitional justice with international organizations, NGOs, international courts and tribunals, development agencies, governments and academic institutions.
-In recent years, these institutions have increasingly been recruiting transitional justice experts to work in the field or at their headquarters.

 During the year, our students have access to a rich network of experts and practitioners.
 They also receive individual guidance and one-to-one counselling by means of academic mentoring and career coaching.
 Furthermore, they can use the Careers Service of the Graduate Institute of International and Development Studies.